abhishek-archlinux/AnimeWatch/README.md

 If you are using mpv as backend for watching streaming torrent then it might be possible that seeking within the stream won't work.
 Therefore, in order to enable seeking within torrent stream forcibly using mpv, open '~/.mpv/config' file and insert line 'force-seekable=yes' into it.
 Seeking within torrent is not perfect, and sometime playback stops.
 In such case, first focus the video by taking mouse pointer over the video and press key 'q' to quit the current playing instance, and then restart the video again.
 If you click 'Stop' button in the AnimeWatch player, then along with quitting current playing instance, it will stop Torrent also.
 Therefore, if you want torrent to continue, and only restart of the the internal player then use key 'q'.

+If torrent contains multiple files then users can enqueue the desired files by selecting appropriate entry in Playlist column and pressing 'key q'.

 ## Media Server
 ######[Index](#index)
 From version 2.6.0-0, it's possible to use AnimeWatch player as media server.
 The media server functionality can be started by clicking 'More' button, and selecting 'Start Media Server' option.
 By default media server will start on 'http://127.0.0.1:9001' i.e. default loop-back address of your machine.
 In order to use it as media server which can be accessed from any device on the same local network, you have to change this loop-back address '127.0.0.1' to your local network address which normally starts with '192.168.x.y'.
 You can check, default local network address using cli tools like 'ifconfig' on any gnu/linux based systems.
 Once you know local network address of your server, then manually edit '~/.config/AnimeWatch/other_options.txt' file and change the field "LOCAL_STREAM_IP" appropriately with local network address.
 Once you've set up the 'LOCAL_STREAM_IP' field properly, then you should be able to access the current playlist on the AnimeWatch, from any device on the network.